-1. Specify the actions required to implement the findings of this EqIA.

-Staff will be informed about the reasonable adjustments such as the requirement that individuals unable to access the online version will be offered the information in alternative formats e.g., verbally from their line manger etc. The accessibility evaluation of the upgrade will be considered and changes made where necessary and information on the accessibility of the system will be provided.

-Update 2015 - No further action is required at this time apart from the ongoing monitoring of feedback which is ongoing.

-2. State how the policy or practice will be monitored in relation to its equality impact (or note where this is specified above).
+- 1. Specify the actions required to implement the findings of this EqIA. - Helpdesk staff will be informed of the requirement to provide individuals unable to access the system with assistance to find and locate items (as they do currently). - ensure the new system is advertised in a variety of accessible formats and information about the service is available in alternative formats on request. - Any information relating to Equality and Diversity that arises out of the hands on tester sessions with students will be considered and acted upon where appropriate. - 2.
+State how the policy or practice will be monitored in relation to its equality impact (or note where this is specified above).

-All feedback will be monitored to see if any issues regarding equality and diversity are being highlighted.
+All feedback will be monitored to see if any issues regarding equality and diversity are being highlighted and then any appropriate action taken.